How do I get computer keyboard drivers or layouts?

 - In the Text Services and Input Languages window, on the General tab, click the Add button.

-- In the Add Input Language window, click the + symbol next to the language for which you want to add the keyboard layout.
+- In the Add Input Language window, click the + symbol next to the desired language to add to the keyboard layout.

 - Click the + symbol next to the Keyboard entry, if applicable.